 The Sydney Innovation Program combines the joys of creativity, the rigours of coursework, and the community and the collegiality of romanticised academia.
 Partaking in the program was the highlight of my academic journey so far, and I have no doubts that I’ll continue to look back upon it as fondly as I do now, forever.

-Current University of Sydney students, or those who will graduate at the end of 2022, from all disciplines and from all levels with an interest in law and technology are encouraged to apply.
+Current University of Sydney students from all disciplines and years with an interest in law and/or technology are encouraged to apply.

 The Sydney Innovation Program values diversity and encourages creative and original thinking.
 We are looking for bright, independently-minded students who are keen to learn and have the ability to get on with people.
-SIP will prioritise equity and diversity in applications.
+SIP will prioritise equity and diversity as well as degree progression in applications.

 The rapid expansion of large scale data collection, coupled with advances in data analytics and machine learning, are changing the ways that we engage with government (and how it engages with us), and the ways that we interact in the market.
 It is increasingly possible to link and analyse huge datasets about people and their behaviour, to make predictions about what will happen in the future, respond to those predictions by making automated decisions about people, monitor the outcomes and respond dynamically over time.
 Automated systems can be, and are being used to analyse CVs and video interviews to decide who gets shortlisted for a job; to tailor and personalise advertisements and news content on social media platforms, to rout traffic and transport, and to decide where to focus social welfare and law enforcement; or what medical and health services to offer people.
 The use of automated systems in these high stakes decision-making environments raises huge questions for society: questions about the ubiquitous collection of data and what data collection misses; questions about the fairness of these automated systems and the potential biases built into them; and questions about how we can best exercise democratic oversight and governance of these systems so that they operate for the benefit of people and society.
 What limits are there on the use of automated decision-making?
 When do we need a ‘human in the loop’?
 What tools (technical, conceptual) do people who are developing, procuring, or using automated systems need to make sure they are doing it well and not causing harm?
 How can people and society get involved in how data is gathered or tools used?